 For a hospital to make the shift to digital can be a leap of faith, requiring a redesign of their workflow.
 Some hospitals have opted to rip off the band aid fast, like the Granada University Hospital in Spain: https://thepathologist.com/webinar/is-a-digital-pathology-workflow-more-efficient-than-the-microscope A quick approach might not be the best way to go for every clinic.
 It doesn’t take much argumentation to decide to stick to the old ways, even if the output is much lower than with the prospect of digital.
 Sometimes a gradual approach is better than a complete overhaul, to at least keep moving ahead.

 Nobody likes to be told in their face their way of doing something is backwards.
 Change takes time, big change takes longer.
 Grundium has chosen to go the way of open platform to enable hospitals to go digital at their own pace, without disrupting workflow.
-The Ocus and its software is compatible with all major digital pathology image formats (incl. .svs and .tif) and even with existing digital workflows of other vendors.
+The Ocus scanners and their software are compatible with all major digital pathology image formats (incl. .svs and .tif) and even with existing digital workflows of other vendors.
 The Ocus is technology adjusting itself to your ways, not the other way around.

 To be truly independent and future proof, new formats and interfaces are included in regular updates to make the scanner stay up to date.
-The wide compatibility and updates also mean no risk of becoming locked in a system – the Ocus won’t become legacy for as long as slides are viewed.
+The wide compatibility and updates also mean no risk of becoming locked in a system – an Ocus won’t become legacy for as long as slides are viewed.

-It is very easy for any hospital or clinic to include the Grundium Ocus in their pathology workflow and change as much or as little as they like.
+It is very easy for any hospital or clinic to include a Grundium Ocus in their pathology workflow and change as much or as little as they like.
 Contact Sales Director Attila György or CEO Mika Kuisma to learn how affordable it is and how you can move at your own pace in going digital.